quantcert/quantcert.github.io/Designs/README.md

+---
+layout: page
+title: Formalisation and verification of a block design construction method
+permalink: /designs/
+---

 An article on the formalization and validation of a block design construction method by a Magma program was submitted to participate in the eighteenth AFADL days.
 This article was co-written by Jessy Colonval and Henri de Boutray.

 **Title:**